zhoupeihuang/react-native-website/cnwebsite/versioned_docs/version-0.66/hermes.md

 <img width={300} height={300} style={{float: 'right', margin: '-30px 4px 0'}} src="/docs/assets/HermesLogo.svg" />
 </a>

-[Hermes](https://hermesengine.dev) is an open-source JavaScript engine optimized for running React Native apps on Android.
+[Hermes](https://hermesengine.dev) is an open-source JavaScript engine optimized for React Native.
 For many apps, enabling Hermes will result in improved start-up time, decreased memory usage, and smaller app size.
 At this time Hermes is an **opt-in** React Native feature, and this guide explains how to enable it.

 First, ensure you're using at least version 0.60.4 of React Native.

 If you have an existing app based on an earlier version of React Native, you will have to upgrade it first.
 See [Upgrading to new React Native Versions](/docs/upgrading) for how to do this.
-Make especially sure that all changes to `android/app/build.gradle` have been applied, as detailed by the [React Native upgrade helper](https://react-native-community.github.io/upgrade-helper/?from=0.59.0).
 After upgrading the app, make sure everything works before trying to switch to Hermes.

-> ## Note for RN compatibility.
+> ## 关于兼容性的注意事项
 >
 > Each Hermes release is aimed at a specific RN version.
 The rule of thumb is to always follow [Hermes releases](https://github.com/facebook/hermes/releases) strictly.
 Version mismatch can result in instant crash of your apps in the worst case scenario.

-> ## Note for Windows users.
+> ## 对于 Windows 用户的注意事项
 >
 > Hermes requires [Microsoft Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=48145)

+## 启用 Hermes 引擎

+### Android

 Edit your `android/app/build.gradle` file and make the change illustrated below: